JamieDStewart/GBA_VSCode_Basic/README.md

 ### .vscode file modifications

 **c_cpp_properties.json** - line 54 of this file may need to be modified.
-If your installation of devkitPro did not set the DEVKITARM envirnoment variable.
-You can modify this line of code to point to the *arm-none-eabi/include folder* within devkitPro/devkitARM/ or you can set an envirionment variable called *DEVKITARM* that points to your devkitPro/devkitARM directory (mine is set as DEVKITARM = c/devkitPro/devkitARM/)
+You can modify this line of code to point to the *arm-none-eabi/include folder* within devkitPro/devkitARM/

 **launch.json** - There are a few modifications to be made here, again surrounding where you have installed devkitPro to on your machine.
   - Line 19 the location that *miDebuggerPath* points to will need to change to reflect your devkitPro installation folder path.